MBM-M/pexelsAPI/README.md

 ## 🔍 Usage

-- Enter a collection id in the search bar.< br / >Ex: For, www.pexels.com/collections/collectionTitle-collectionID/, the ID would be: collectionID
+- Enter a collection id in the search bar.<br/>Ex: For, www.pexels.com/collections/collectionTitle-collectionID/, the ID would be: collectionID

 - Click "Search" to fetch and display images from Pexels.